-All Educators utilised for the delivery and assessment of Swim England qualifications must hold a current Swim England license.
+All Educators utilised for the delivery and assessment of Swim England qualifications must hold a current and valid Swim England Qualifications license.
 As part of the licensing scheme, the holder will:

-- Maintain current technical knowledge and skills of the intended Swim England qualification(s) for delivery - Complete a Disclosure and Barring Service (DBS) check (previously referred to as a CRB) and update this every three years - Complete a Swim England approved safeguarding and protecting children in sport course and update this every three years - Read and understand the relevant Code of Ethics and retain valid tutor insurance.
+- Maintain current technical knowledge and skills of the intended Swim England qualification(s) for delivery - Complete a Disclosure and Barring Service (DBS) check (previously referred to as a CRB) and update this every three years - Complete a Swim England Qualifications approved safeguarding and protecting children in sport course and update this every three years - Read and understand the relevant Code of Ethics and retain valid educator insurance.